TimoliaDE/HowTo/docs/games/brainbow.en.md

 Detailed infos about our ranks and their benefits are listed [here](/ranks/premium/).

 ## Maps
-If you like DNA and wanna get creative you can show us your own DNA map by creating a new <a href="https://forum.timolia.de/forums/map-einsendungen.61/" target="_blank">post in our forums</a> about it.
+If you like BrainBow and wanna get creative you can show us your own BrainBow map by creating a new <a href="https://forum.timolia.de/forums/map-einsendungen.61/" target="_blank">post in our forums</a> about it.
 With a bit of skill and luck we might add your map to the offical map pool!
 You can get more information about it at
 <a href="https://forum.timolia.de/threads/wie-sende-ich-eine-map-ein.21267/" target="_blank">our guide</a>.